MrDrache333/Java-StudIP-Telegram-Bot/README.md

 8. Profit?

 ## WebHooks
 You can use WebHooks/ HTTP-POST Requests with this Bot too.
-Simply edit the modulelist.stud and change the following Attributes:
+Simply edit the `modulelist.stud` File and change the following Attributes:

 `
 moduleId.sendType: